top of page

 Write therefore the things that you have seen, those that are and those that are to take place after this (Revelation 1:19).

-We have a prologue (1:1-8), then “the things that you have seen,” past tense, refer to the vision of the Lord Jesus in all His glory in chapter one, verses 9-18.
-“Those that are” refer to the Lord’s corrections and admonitions of the seven churches in chapters 2-3.
-The reference to “those that are to take place after this,” refers to chapters 4-21, the things that are soon to take place, i.e., the prophetic events that culminate in the return of Christ and the setting up of His kingdom, and God’s judgment of sin.
-Then finally there is an epilogue in chapter 22.
+John the Apostle gives us a prologue (1:1-8), calling it: the things that you have seen” (present perfect tense), which refers to the vision of the Lord Jesus in all His glory in chapter one, verses 9-18.
+The second part of the outline, Those that are,” refers to the Lord's corrections and warnings for the seven churches in chapters 2-3.
+The third part of the outline refers to chapters 4-21, the events that are yet future: those that are to take place after this," i.e., the prophetic events that culminate in the return of Christ and the setting up of His kingdom, and God’s judgment of sin.
+Finally, there is an epilogue in chapter 22.

-Greeting to the Seven Churches
+Greetings to the Seven Churches

 4John to the seven churches that are in Asia: Grace to you and peace from him who is and who was and who is to come, and from the seven spirits who are before his throne, 5and from Jesus Christ the faithful witness, the firstborn of the dead, and the ruler of kings on earth.
 To him who loves us and has freed us from our sins by his blood 6and made us a kingdom, priests to his God and Father, to him be glory and dominion forever and ever.
 Amen.
 7Behold, he is coming with the clouds, and every eye will see him, even those who pierced him, and all tribes of the earth will wail on account of him.
 Even so.
 Amen.
 8“I am the Alpha and the Omega,” says the Lord God, “who is and who was and who is to come, the Almighty” (Revelation 1:4-8).

-It could also be both that is happening, the Shekinah glory cloud on the returning Messiah and those coming in the clouds with Him.
-There will be those on earth who will see this glorious sight in the midst of the darkness of that Day and will begin to mourn their rebellion and search for a cave to hide from His wrath (Revelation 6:16).
-Also, the people of Israel, they who pierced Him will see a vision of Him over Jerusalem: “And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn” (Zechariah 12:10).
+It could also be both that is happening, i.e., the Shekinah glory cloud on the returning Messiah and those coming in the clouds with Him.
+There will be those on earth who will see this glorious sight amid the darkness of that Day and will begin to mourn their rebellion and search for a cave to hide from His wrath (Revelation 6:16).
+Also, the people of Israel, they who pierced Him, will see a vision of Him over Jerusalem: “And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn” (Zechariah 12:10).

 In the Spirit on the Lord’s Day